Predictive Inventory Management UI

 If validation or other errors are encountered during the computation, the process status changes to ERRORS and the actual errors are reported in the respective column.

-If the replenishment proposal was computed successfully, the process status changes to DONE, and a CSV download icon becomes available.
+If the replenishment proposal was computed successfully, the process status changes to DONE, and a CSV download icon becomes available in the Results column.
 Click the icon to download the generated file.

 Delete replenishment proposals, files, processes